oroinc/documentation/backend/entities-data-management/reports-and-segments.rst

 .. seealso::

-    This example is taken from |ReportBundle| which is part of OroPlatform.
+    This example is taken from |ReportBundle|, which is part of OroPlatform.
 Refer to it for more examples.

     You can also find more information on data grids in the |DataGridBundle| documentation.